IQSS/dataverse/doc/Sphinx/source/User/find-use-data.rst

 Download Files
 -----------------

-Within the Files tab on a dataset page, a user can either Explore the file using TwoRavens or Download the file as tab-delimited, RData, Saved Original, or the variable metadata.
+Within the Files tab on a dataset page, a user can either Explore the file using TwoRavens, Download All File Formats + Information or individually download the Original File Format, Tab Delimited Format, Variable Metadata, Data File Citation (RIS Format or EndNote XML), or Subset (options appear depending on file format).